Mill Lane, Hampshire

 Mill Lane is a hamlet in Hampshire, England.
-Its nearest town is Fleet approximately 2.5 miles away.
+Its nearest town is Fleet approximately 2.5 mi away.
 The hamlet lies on the A287 road between Odiham and Aldershot.
 The hamlet is only made up of a few houses and a petrol station.

 Bowenhurst Golf Centre is located nearby with a 9-hole pay and play course and a floodlit Driving Range.